 Formby is one of the fastest changing stretches of coastline under the National Trust’s care.
-Much of our conservation work here focuses on adapting to this ever-changing landscape.
-We’re working with nature to restore rare habitats and create space so that all the wonderful wildlife that lives here can thrive.
+Discover how we're working with nature to restore rare habitats and create space for wildlife to thrive.

 Bringing new life to Formby’s dunes

-As part of the Dynamic Dunescapes UK wide project we’ll be giving nature a helping hand to restore rare dune habitats and bring new life to Formby’s sand dunes.
-Our vision is to create space for sand to move more freely, which will restore natural processes and create healthier habitats for many important and rare species.
+As part of the Dynamic Dunescapes UK-wide project, the rangers at Formby will be giving nature a helping hand to restore rare dune habitats and bring new life to its sand dunes.
+The vision is to create space for sand to move more freely, which will restore natural processes and create healthier habitats for many important and rare species.

-Find out more about the rubble and tobacco waste at Formby watch this video
+To find out more about the rubble and tobacco waste at Formby, watch this video.